velvia/filo/README.md

 * A [wire format](wire_format.md) for efficient data vectors for reading with zero or minimal/lazy deserialization
     - Very compact and fast string vectors using cached dictionary encoding
-    - Numeric vectors stored using smaller number of bits if possible
+    - Numeric vectors compressed with minimal bits, differential encoding, other techniques
 * Random or linear access, no need to deserialize everything for random access
 * Support for missing / Not Available values, even for primitive vectors
 * Trade off between read speed and compactness -- Dictionary encoding, delta encoding, other techniques